ariesiitr/SpeedingUP/README.md

-# SpeedUp!
+# Speeding Up: A Fair and Exciting Game Where Developers are Rewarded for Their Skills and Creativity

 ![speedingUpLogo](https://github.com/coder-ishan/SpeedingUP/assets/59679369/df8807da-335e-4f0e-90ab-409e30c896d7)

-## Speeding Up: A Fair and Exciting Game Where Developers are Rewarded for Their Skills and Creativity

 A web Based Game Empowering Developers